 | Powder cocaine | Color range: White to off-white | Common appearance: Fine powder, smooth texture |

-Crack cocaine tends to have a slightly yellow or brown tint from impurities and additives, while powder cocaine usually stays consistently white.
+Crack cocaine tends to have a slightly yellow or brown tint from impurities and additives, while powder cocaine usually remains consistently white.
 This variation reflects the crack vs powder distinction in purity and preparation.
-Additives such as baking soda, caffeine, or sugar can darken the color and affect texture.
+Additives such as baking soda, caffeine, or sugar can darken the color and affect the texture.

 Usage methods

 Crack cocaine is almost always smoked, producing a rapid, intense high that fades quickly.
 Powder cocaine is snorted, rubbed on gums, or dissolved and injected, creating a slower onset and longer duration.
-Smoking allows crack’s active ingredients to reach the brain within seconds, contributing to its highly addictive nature and reputation as a dangerous stimulant.
+Smoking allows crack’s active ingredients to reach the brain within seconds, contributing to its highly addictive nature.

 Chemical properties